jack898/PollingAuto/README.md

 Still, I concluded that if you have a basic understanding of fundamentals, and access to a strong LLM, you can build pretty impressive projects quickly!

 # Results
-I (and Bolt) built an interactive map interface to view Boston parking tickets in near real time.
+I (and Bolt) built an interactive map interface to view Boston parking tickets in somewhat real time.
 In addition, I have gathered a LOT of data on Boston parking tickets.

-Just a couple random observations I've had so far:
+Just a couple interesting observations I've had so far:
 1. They ticket all night!
 I assumed "overnight" tickets came from early morning/night patrols, but I saw tickets regularly issued from 1-4am.
+2. Also contrary to popular belief, they ticket on Sundays!
+I originally designed the site to not even show Sundays, but I tested it and saw quite a few Expired Inspection/Registration Plate tickets, and even a few "Resident Permit Only" tickets.
-2. "Resident Permit Only" violations dominate, but sidewalk/fire hydrant/driveway blocking violations are pretty common too.
-Props to the city for protecting pedestrians and emergency infrastructure.
+3. Overall, "Resident Permit Only" violations dominate, but sidewalk/fire hydrant/driveway blocking violations are pretty common too.

 # Disclaimer
 I am not a lawyer, data scientist, or expert software engineer.
 There is probably (definitely) a better approach for everything I did, and I encourage anybody to improve upon it.